neuropoly/intranet.neuro.polymtl.ca/_sources/data/git-datasets.md

 To get write access to a repository, ask [one of the current admins](#getting-help).
 They will need to use the web interface, go to the repository's "Settings" tab, and add your username to the list of "Collaborators".

+## Creating a new repository

+New repositories on <https://data.neuro.polymtl.ca/> have to be created by [one of the current admins](#getting-help), following [the instructions in the admin guide](admin-guide.md#new-repository).
+To ask for a new repository, first pick a name which follows [the lab's naming convention](dataset-curation.md#naming-the-dataset), then [open a Github issue in `neuropoly/data-management`](https://github.com/neuropoly/data-management/issues).

 ## Opening an issue

 If you're working with a dataset, and you notice that something is wrong, or something could be better, consider opening an issue!